Keegs4213/Workout-Wise/README.md

 ![Figma design](/Figma.PNG)

 ## Open Questions/Out of Scope
-Features considered out of scope include nutrition tracking and social networking capabilities.
-Also integration of smart watches to display more data by using the respective SDK.
+We consider features such as nutrition tracking and social networking capabilities to be out of scope.
+Integration of smartwatches to display more data using their respective SDK also falls outside the scope of this project.

 ## Non-functional Requirements
-Security: User login, secure storage of personal details, and data encryption.
-I have achieved this using bcrypt to hash and store sensitive user information in my database.
-The application should be able to handle multiple user requests simultaneously.
+For security, we have implemented user login, secure storage of personal details, and data encryption.
+We achieved this using bcrypt to hash and store sensitive user information in our database.
+The application can handle multiple user requests simultaneously, offers a user-friendly interface, responds quickly to user requests, and exhibits a high degree of reliability.
-The application should be easy to use with a user-friendly interface.
-The application should respond quickly to user requests.
-The application should have a high degree of reliability.

 ## Project Planning
 ```mermaid